 Salt is one of the most valuable treatments you will ever use in a freshwater aquarium.
 It is a great way to naturally and safely treat many types of illness and general stress.
 It is safe and effective with almost any type of freshwater fish including tetras, discus, loaches, etc.

 Salt treatment is also very effective against ich and other external parasites.
 A full dose is one tablespoon per five gallons.
 It is best to start with a half dose and then put in the other half dose after about twelve hours.
-This is especially true if you have any fish that may be sensitive to salt such as loaches, tetras, discus, etc. In most cases there will be no issues but every once in a while a fish will have a bad reaction to the salt.
-In these cases the may become lethargic, breathe rapidly, or have clamped fins.
-In these cases you will want to do a water change to remove some of the salt.
+This is especially true if you have any fish that may be sensitive to salt such as loaches, tetras, discus, etc. In most cases, there will be no issues but every once in a while a fish will have a bad reaction to the salt.
+In these cases, they may become lethargic, breathe rapidly, or have clamped fins.
+In these cases, you will want to do a water change to remove some of the salt.
 Goldfish and livebearers (mollies, platies, swordtails, and guppies) react very well to salt treatments.
 Keep in mind that you need to dose for salt again after each water change.
 So if you have a full dose of salt and then do a 25% water change then you need to add a full dose of salt for the 25% you changed.
-So if you have a 20 gallon and do a five gallon water change you need to add a full dose of salt for those five gallons, one tablespoon.
+So if you have a 20 gallon and do a five-gallon water change you need to add a full dose of salt for those five gallons, one tablespoon.

 Salt use in freshwater aquariums is a highly debated and misunderstood concept.
 There are definitely some very good and important uses for salt in a freshwater aquarium.